 Some computers employ special signal formats which may not be tuned by Multi-Scan system of this projector.
 Manual PC Adjustment enables you to precisely adjust several parameters to match those special signal formats.
-The projector has 10 independent memory areas to store those manually adjusted parameters.
+The projector has 10 independent memory areas to store those parameters manually adjusted.
 It allows you to recall the setting for a specific computer.